devyhan/xcode-mcp/README.md

 ## Security Considerations

-This tool can execute shell commands, which poses security risks.
+This tool can execute Xcode-related commands, which poses security risks.
 Please note:

-- Only execute commands you trust.
+- Only use with trusted Xcode projects.
-- Commands that could damage your system (`rm -rf /`, `mkfs`, etc.) are blocked for security reasons.
+- Be cautious with projects from unknown sources.
-- Do not execute commands containing sensitive information.
+- Do not include sensitive information in build parameters.

 ## Development